-- 22. When selecting and monitoring an investment the Investment Committee considers financially material factors.
+- 21. When selecting and monitoring an investment the Investment Committee considers financially material factors.
 These are factors that can affect the long-term financial performance of investments and can (but do not have to) include the financial implications of environmental, social and governance factors (otherwise known as ESG) where relevant.
 All references to ESG also include climate change.
-The Investment Committee reviews their ESG policy and any relevant information regularly. - 23.
+The Investment Committee reviews their ESG policy and any relevant information regularly. - 22.
 During the Scheme year, the Investment Committee has considered the nature of its investments in the context of long-term financial performance and the extent to which the existing investments implicitly include consideration of ESG factors.
-The Investment Committee is also considering those elements of the investment strategy where the fundamental investment objective is short term in nature and taking account of ESG factors is unlikely to influence investment performance. - 24.
+The Investment Committee is also considering those elements of the investment strategy where the fundamental investment objective is short term in nature and taking account of ESG factors is unlikely to influence investment performance. - 23.
 Long-term financial performance, including ESG factors and stewardship is considered at the point of initial investment as a part of the manager selection criteria.
 This includes alignment with the Trustee's investment strategy.
 A long-term approach is taken to setting risk and return targets and when assessing manager performance against those targets.
 The fee structure for each manager is based on a percentage of assets managed.
 The manager is therefore incentivised to grow assets in line with the set objectives.
-Such factors may also be important criteria for considering the replacement of a manager. - 25.
-Once a manager is appointed, the Investment Committee monitors ongoing compliance with ESG and other factors like stewardship as a part of overall performance and uses its investment adviser's engagement with the managers on the Trustee's behalf in its decision making (where appropriate).
-Most of the appointed managers take ESG factors into account as part of their investment process. - 26.
-For example, as mentioned above in para 4, the Committee decided to add an ESG focused equity fund to the Trust's self-select range.
-A particular fund was considered for inclusion and ESG metrics were provided for that fund.
-ESG issues were clearly very significant in the selection of this fund and contributed to the subsequent decision not to invest.
-An alternative fund has been selected, after the ESG metrics were reviewed, and is now available. - 27.
+Such factors may also be important criteria for considering the replacement of a manager.

+- 24. Once a manager is appointed, the Investment Committee monitors ongoing compliance with ESG and other factors like stewardship as a part of overall performance and uses its investment adviser's engagement with the managers on the Trustee's behalf in its decision making (where appropriate).
+Most of the appointed managers take ESG factors into account as part of their investment process. - 25.
 The Investment Committee would ultimately disinvest assets from a manager if the manager were not in alignment with the agreed approach to investment strategy.
-During the ongoing monitoring of managers during the Scheme year ending 31 December 2022, no decisions were taken to disinvest. - 28.
-The Investment Committee did not take account of non-financially material factors when making investment decisions on behalf of members during the Scheme Year but makes two funds available which aim to satisfy certain sets of beliefs (Sharia principles and a particular ethical approach). - 29.
+During the ongoing monitoring of managers during the Scheme year ending 31 December 2023, no decisions were taken to disinvest. - 26.
+The Investment Committee did not take account of non-financially material factors when making investment decisions on behalf of members during the Scheme Year but makes two funds available which aim to satisfy certain sets of beliefs (Sharia principles and a particular ethical approach). - 27.
 As part of their annual reporting, the Trustee is required to calculate transaction costs and assess the extent to which they represent good value for members.
-With regard to the Lifeplan, over a 40-year membership, the cost of switching between funds may amount to approximately 0.30%.
-This averages to 0.01% per annum and is the worse-case cost arising from buying a unit of Cheviot Growth, then transitioning through Moderate, Cautious, Retirement Planning and Cash and eventually cashing in at retirement.
+With regard to the Lifeplan, over a 40-year membership, the cost of switching between funds may amount to approximately 0.35%.
+This averages 0.01% per annum and is the worst-case cost arising from buying a unit of Cheviot Growth, then transitioning through Moderate, Cautious, Retirement Planning and Cash and eventually cashing in at retirement.
 These estimates include costs incurred as a result of the buying, selling, lending or borrowing of investments.
 The Investment Committee has reviewed the estimated transaction costs for each investment option and underlying funds (including the self-select options) and are comfortable the costs are reasonable.